What is a thighbone fracture?

 - Put an ice pack, gel pack, or package of frozen vegetables wrapped in a cloth on the injured area every 3 to 4 hours for up to 20 minutes at a time for the first day or two after the injury.

-- Keep the injured leg up on pillows when you sit or lie down.
+- Keep the leg up on pillows when you sit or lie down.

 Most thighbone fractures are caused by accidents that are not easy to prevent.
-Use good judgment in sports like skiing, rock climbing, snowmobiling, and horseback riding.
-It’s also important to keep your bones strong with a healthy diet and enough calcium.
+Use good judgment in sports, like skiing, rock climbing, snowmobiling, and horseback riding.

 Published by RelayHealth.